tylerdiaz/Heisenberg/README.md

  [role descriptions here]

-## System Architecture
+## Blockchain Network Architecture
 Project Heisenberg is hosted on an Ethereum Consortium Network and is permissioned by a custom JSON file.
+The network id for peering is 347329323.
 For this implementation, we configured five consortim members hosting nodes, with one hosted mining node per member.
+We prefunded the addresses with  ether to remove the bottleneck associated with gas scarcity (i.e. DDoS is not a risk in a trusted consortium).

-In production, these nodes could be owned by pre-authorized public hospitals, regulatory authorites, etc.  The network id for peering is 347329323.
-A diagram of the azure-hosted architecture is below.
+In production, the nodes would concievably be owned by pre-authorized public hospitals, regulatory authorites, etc.

+A diagram of the azure-hosted architecture is shown below:

 [Image](architecture link)